PENDER SQUASHFEST 2020 – see new VIDEO at https://www.youtube.com/watch?v=Jfg0k1cdBfo (by outstanding Pender Island filmmaker Kenta Kikuchi)

 These are lots of reasons to come to the Saturday Market at the Pender Community Hall, 9:30 am – 1:00 pm on each Saturday in October, 2020.

-AN INVITATION TO GROWERS OF ALL SIZES: Please contact firstname.lastname@example.org if you have a few squash that you’d like to display, and/or sell in October.
+AN INVITATION TO GROWERS OF ALL SIZES: Please contact firstname.lastname@example.org if you have a few squash that you’d like to display, and/or have the Co-op sell for you in October.

 WINTER SQUASH & PUMPKIN HARVESTING, CURING & PRESERVATION INFO (so they keep well and don’t spoil):